tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2b-music_and_abstract_art-article-2.md

 Title and Attribution: Cover of Rotten: No Irish - No Blacks - No Dogs - By John Lydon, 1994.
 Fair use.
 Link: https://www.amazon.com/dp/B00JTIZVG2

-It is certainly reasonable to think a diverse set of people such as:
+It is interesting to consider how people such as the following individuals might each interpret Heretic a little bit differently:

 - [Susan Fowler](https://www.susanjfowler.com/blog/2017/2/19/reflecting-on-one-very-strange-year-at-uber), who experienced a great deal of sexual harassment in her work as an engineer at Uber,
 - [Edward Snowden](https://www.seeourminds.com/image/0500-real-famous/0504/), who revealed how the United States Government spies on its citizens,
-- [John Lydon](), an Irishman who, as Johnny Rotten, founded the punk rock band The Sex Pistols,
+- [John Lydon](https://en.wikipedia.org/wiki/John_Lydon), a singer who, as Johnny Rotten, founded the punk rock band The Sex Pistols,
 - [Rosa Parks](http://www.history.com/topics/black-history/rosa-parks), an African American who famously refused to surrender her seat to a white person in the 1950s, and
 - Anyone who has ever been [laid off from a job](https://en.wikipedia.org/wiki/Layoff), for that matter,

-with their disparate experiences in being excluded from various groups, would interpret it differently.
+The fact that each of these people, with their different experiences in being excluded from various groups, could relate to the story Martha
+Graham tells in her ballet - in most cases choreographed decades before they were even born - demonstrates the power of abstraction in art.

-Moreover, as consumers we are all free to interpret all works of art in any way we want.
+The point to remember is, as consumers we are all free to interpret all works of art in any way we want.

 And as an artwork becomes less specific and more abstract, the interpretation of it becomes more and more up to the viewer, and less and less up to the artist.